capGoblin/coinswipe/README.md

 ## User Flow
 1. **Onboarding:**
-   - Users sign in with Google, creating a Coinbase MPC wallet in seconds.
+   - Users sign in with Google, creating a Coinbase CDP's MPC wallet in seconds.
 Gaia instantly configures settings to align with user preferences.

 2. **Category Selection:**
    - Users pick their token categories, guided by Gaia’s predictive analytics.